lm-webui/lm-webui/README.md

 </p>

 <p align="center">
-  <b>Run AI on your control</b>
+  <b>Run local AI in one simple workspace</b>
 </p>

 ---

-Built open-source for the community, developers, system integrators, and organizations that require **local inference, reproducibility, and infrastructure-level control**, lm-webui bridges the power of modern cloud LLM features with the integrity of local data ownership.
+One workspace to install and run local AI, manage your models and runtimes, and use AI tools — chat, vision, and image generation — without juggling separate apps.
+A Smart-Modality router reads each request and sends it to the right capability automatically — plain chat, RAG over your files, web search, vision, or image generation.
+Run fully offline, bring in cloud APIs when you want, and keep your data on your machine.

-Run fully offline, integrate with cloud APIs when needed, and deploy across environments without sacrificing performance, privacy, or sovereignty.
+Built open-source for developers, system integrators, and organizations that want **local inference, reproducibility, and infrastructure-level control** without the setup overhead.

 ---